aws/s2n-tls/README.md

 s2n implements SSLv3, TLS1.0, TLS1.1 and TLS1.2.
 For encryption, s2n suppports 128-bit and 256-bit AES, in the CBC and GCM modes, 3DES and RC4.
 For forward secrecy, s2n supports both DHE and ECDHE. s2n also supports the Server Name Indicator (SNI), Application-Layer Protocol Negotiation (ALPN) and the Online Certificate Status Protocol (OCSP) TLS extensions.
 SSLv3, RC4 and DHE are each disabled by default for security reasons.

 As it can be difficult to keep track of which encryption algorithms and protocols are best to use, s2n features a simple API to use the latest "default" set of preferences.
-If you prefer to remain on a specific version for backwards compatibility, that is supported too.
+If you prefer to remain on a specific version for backwards compatibility, that is also supported.

-    /* Use the latest "default" set of ciphersuite and protocol preferences */ s2n_config_set_cipher_preferences(config, "default");
+    /* Use the latest s2n "default" set of ciphersuite and protocol preferences */ s2n_config_set_cipher_preferences(config, "default");

-    /* Use a specific (i.e. tested) set of ciphersuite and protocol preferences */ s2n_config_set_cipher_preferences(config, "20150306")
+    /* Use a specific set of preferences, update when you're ready */ s2n_config_set_cipher_preferences(config, "20150306")

 ## s2n security mechanisms